MPH have the answers

 Q. What do you charge for your services?

-My call-out fee is £80, which includes any basic work including any sockets or cabling required.
+My call-out fee is £80+VAT, which includes any basic work including any sockets or cabling required.
 For alterations or more complex installation work, I will quote a fixed price before commencing work.
 I do not charge to visit and give advice on telecom/broadband or wifi solutions.
 Full payment is requested on completion of work.
-There is no VAT to pay.

 Q. What forms of payment do you take?

 I take all forms of payment for work completed – Cash, Cheque whilst on site.
-Paypal, Credit Card or Debit Card payments will be through an invoice sent to you after work is completed.
+Credit Card or Debit Card payments will be through an invoice sent to you after work is completed.

 Q. Surely all my telephone/broadband wiring belongs to BT and they need to fix my fault or complete alterations?